-Defined patient or client populations; geographically defined communities; and/or broad city, state or national jurisdictions? - What terms does each partner use to describe their respective interest in 'social determinants of health'? - What is the existing business model for each partner?
-What are your main revenue sources, customer base, services and/or products, and typical financing arrangements? - What experiences and resources does each partner already bring to the table in addressing HRSNs, SDH, and/or structural determinants?
+Defined patient or client populations; geographically defined communities; and/or broad city, state, or national jurisdictions? - What terms does each partner use to describe their respective interest in 'social determinants of health?' - What is the existing business model for each partner?
+What are your main revenue sources, customer base, services and/or products, and typical financing arrangements? - What experiences and resources does each partner already bring to the table in addressing HRSNs, SDoH, and/or structural determinants of health equity?
 In general?
-For your target population? - What types of interventions or strategies do you want to pursue together to address HRSNs, SDH, and/or structural determinants?
-What levels of change (micro,meso,macro) do these interventions align with?
-What is the timeframe for each of these interventions? - What are the measures of success for each intervention or strategy we wish to pursue together?
-What financial, social and strategic benefits should we expect to see? - What is our shared capacity to address HRSNs for defined populations?
-What is our capacity to address SDH for defined communities?
-What will we do when we hit capacity? - If we view our interventions as an investment portfolio that seeks to achieve short, medium, and long-term goals, do we need the right balance of interventions?
-What will these interventions look like if we use an equity lens? - What are each partner's concerns?
+For your target population? - What types of interventions do you want to pursue together to address HRSNs, SDoH, and/or structural determinants of health equity?
+What levels of change (micro, meso, macro) do these interventions align with?
+What is the timeframe for each intervention? - What are the measures of success for each intervention or strategy we wish to pursue together?
+What financial, economic, social, and structural benefits should we expect to see? - What is our shared capacity to support each level of action?
+To address HRSNs for defined populations, address SDoH for defined communities, address structural determinants?
+What will we do when we hit capacity? - If we view our interventions as an investment portfolio that seeks to achieve short, medium, and long-term goals, do we have the right balance of interventions?
+How are we ensuring these interventions center and advance equity? - What are each partner's concerns?
 Are we concerned about unintended consequences, like 'medicalizing' social services?
 If so, how do we plan to address these concerns?